amr-jawwad/whatsapp_contact_adder/README.md

 - **Android Studio** 2024.2.2 Patch 1

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3 License.
 See [LICENSE](LICENSE) for details.

 ## Contact
 For questions or suggestions, feel free to reach out!